MSG-Mutual-Support-to-Grow/Full_Stack_Lab/Ex-1/README.md

-# Ex-1 — Full Stack Lab: Simple Resume Page
+# Ex-1 — Full Stack Lab: Design a Web Page using HTML

 This experiment (Ex-1) is a small, self-contained front-end example demonstrating a static resume/personal page built with plain HTML and CSS.
 It's intended for beginners to inspect the structure of an HTML document, how content is organized into semantic sections, and how a separate stylesheet (`styles.css`) is used to style the page.